 Client challenge: An energy company’s internal-billing system required complex tech integrations that could not support its broader digital transformation strategy.

-Capgemini knew that migrating the existing internal-billing system to the cloud would give the client access to the latest capabilities and developments.
-At the same time, they needed a thoughtful, deliberate strategy that would not disrupt daily operations.
+Capgemini knew that migrating the existing internal billing system to the cloud would give the organization access to the latest capabilities and developments.
+At the same time, the company needed a thoughtful, deliberate strategy that would not disrupt daily operations.
 Here’s how they did it.

 From legacy to cloud: Understanding the scope of the challenge